 Resources from the New Faculty Orientation:

 - High-Impact Advising, Mission, and Loyola's Student Body

 - High-Impact Teaching, Mission, and Loyola's Student Body

 - Records Office – Information on registration, class rosters, classroom assignments, schedules and exams, catalogues, and other university policies.

-- Webadvisor –The portal for your own class rosters, room assignments, midterm and final grades, etc. A quicker route is through the quicklinks in the right-hand column of your Inside Loyola
+- Loyola Self-Service –The portal for your own class rosters, room assignments, midterm and final grades, etc. Loyola Self-Service link can be found on the Inside Loyola portal site.

 - Moodle – Loyola’s Learning Management System (internal use)